-Blueberry season is almost coming.
-But this sweet, flare-crowned, indigo super-fruit is more than just a mouth-watering delight to your craving senses.
+Blueberry season is almost coming and guess what?
+Eating blueberries will help you age backwards.
+Because this sweet, flare-crowned, indigo super-fruit is more than just a mouth-watering delight to your craving senses.
 Would you believe that this favourite has a wide range of micro-nutrients that do not only protect the body from diseases, but also aging?

 Blueberries Have a High Antioxidant Value

 Blueberries, along with blackberries, strawberries, and plums, have the highest total antioxidant capacity of any food.
 It is being regarded as one of the “superfuits” having the promising combination of nutrient value, emerging research evidence for health benefits, versatility for manufacturing popular consumer products, and antioxidant strength.

 Eating blueberries will help you age backwards because antioxidants are thought to aid in guarding the body against the detrimental effects of free radicals to cells.
 And in turn, the chronic diseases associated with the course of aging.
 The antioxidants present in this fruit can protect the cell, so there is less chance for aging.
 Blueberries contain 14 mg of Vitamin C and 0.8 mg Vitamin E per 1 cup of blueberries.
 Blueberries also contain anthocyanins and phenolics that can also act as antioxidants.
 With this, the effects of blueberries to the skin are copious.

 The compound anthocyanin, found in blueberries, is thought to slow down age-related loss in the mental capacity of humans.
 Those who eat more blueberries are thought to have better functioning in motor behavioral learning and memory.
 Anthocyanin also gives blueberries their colour and might be the key factor of the blueberry’s antioxidant and anti-inflammatory properties.
 While it is thought that aging can decrease cognitive and motor functions, blueberries can be of huge help to improve mental functioning.